 Overdrive Scheduling can be handy to model a period of idle wait time, if you will have multiple wait time tasks occurring simultaneously, which are also assigned to the same virtual resource.

-In the example below, the Production tasks are forcing delays between the Final Design and Ship tasks.
-The Production tasks are owned by a virtual member called “Machine3” and the effort for both tasks is rolling up to the project level.
+In the example below, the Manufacture 3D Printer task is forcing a delay between the Design 3D Printer and Paint 3D Printer tasks.
+The Manufacture 3D Printer task is owned by a virtual member called “Machine” and the effort for the task is rolling up to the project level.